xqi1337/viu/CONTRIBUTIONS.md

     ```

 ### Creating a Service
-If your command involves complex logic, consider creating a service in `fastanime/cli/service/` to keep the business logic separate from the command-line interface.
+If your command involves complex logic, consider creating a service in `viu/cli/service/` to keep the business logic separate from the command-line interface.
 This service can then be instantiated and used within your `click` command function.
 This follows the existing pattern for services like `DownloadService` and `PlayerService`.

 ---
-Thank you for contributing to FastAnime
+Thank you for contributing to Viu